JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

-area predictor on a design with this much structural repetition** — the radix-2 divider unrolls the same four operators (`BIN_OP_MINUS_uint34_t`, `MUX_uint32_t`, `BIN_OP_NEQ`, `UNARY_OP_NOT`) once per bit — and should be read as a same-design, same-direction relative signal only, until AUTOFSM's own consumption of this model (future work, not started here) closes the FF-count gap.
+area predictor on a design with this much structural repetition** — the radix-2 divider unrolls the same four operators (`BIN_OP_MINUS_uint34_t`, `MUX_uint32_t`, `BIN_OP_NEQ`, `UNARY_OP_NOT`) once per bit — and should be read as a same-design, same-direction relative signal only.
+This is `SYN.GET_REGISTERS_ESTIMATE_TEXT_AND_FFS`'s whole-design estimate specifically, not AUTOFSM's own register allocator (`ALLOCATE_REGISTERS`, `docs/AUTOFSM_DESIGN.md` §3.2c) — a different and narrower count, tracking genuinely live cross-state values rather than every declared bit.
+Whether AUTOFSM's allocator has a comparable gap is checked directly (not assumed either way) in `inst/autofsm_real_area_compare_test.py`, now that AUTOFSM consumes this model (see the note at the end of this section).

 ### `--no_sweep` planner drift, found while calibrating (not an area bug)